cybera/openstack-images/README.md

-# Packer and Scripts for RAC
+# Packer and Scripts for DAIR

 ## Differences

-Nothing special
+No local Software Update Script on Debian based images.